vikasnpatil/vptest/README.md

 # vptest
-Just do it one more time
+Just do it two more time

 1. Fix (Walk around) Notepad++ hanging on CJK input with ANSI document while enabling word completion.
 2. Enhance folding performance on large documents.